Yes, a little private banter going on here amongst us, ourselves here, the staff, the EIB network.

-The EIB network, greetings, my friends, and welcome back.
+Greetings, my friends, and welcome back.

 It's great to have you here to the fastest three hours in media.

-We have the the line established.
+We have the line established.

-We have the connection, speak to the vice president.
+Speak to the vice president.

-And as soon as he has a moment to break away and come to the phones, uh, we'll have him on.
+And as soon as he has a moment to break away and come to the phones, we'll have him on.

-Uh in the meantime, I want to share with you a little anecdote.
+In the meantime, I want to share with you a little anecdote.

 And he dissented from this ruling.